 Public transport in Kuwait

 Kuwait’s public transport system is limited and largely consists of buses and taxis.
-There is no railway system in Kuwait, although the government has plans to develop a railway and metro system.
+There is no metro system in Kuwait, although the government reportedly has plans to develop a railway and metro system.

 There is an established bus network in Kuwait, with services operated by CityBus and the Kuwait Public Transport Company.
 Buses operate along set routes around Kuwait City, but schedules can be erratic and unreliable.

 Thanks to Kuwait's coastal location, sea travel is possible.
-For those looking to escape the city's hustle and bustle, ferry services and water taxis connect offshore islands, namely Failaka Island.
-Expats can also experience sailing in a traditional Arabian boat, known as a dhow.
-However, foreign authorities emphasise safety concerns with travelling in certain areas, and we recommend expats ensure life jackets are on board.
+For those looking to escape the city's hustle and bustle, ferry services and water taxis connect to offshore islands, such as Failaka Island.
+Expats can also experience sailing in a traditional Arabian boat, known as a 'dhow'.
+For all sea travel, foreign authorities place emphasis on safety concerns, and we recommend expats ensure life jackets are on board.

 Air travel in Kuwait

-As a tiny Gulf country, domestic air travel is not an option and there is only one major airport in Kuwait City, the Kuwait International Airport.
-The national carrier, Kuwait Airways, offers daily flights to regional and international destinations, while several other international operators, including British Airways, Emirates and Lufthansa, also offer services to and from Kuwait.
+As a tiny Gulf country, domestic air travel is not an option and there is only one major airport in Kuwait City – the Kuwait International Airport.
+The national carrier, Kuwait Airways, offers daily flights to regional and international destinations, while several other international operators, including British Airways, Emirates and Lufthansa, also carry passengers to and from Kuwait.